 The question is… do you have what it takes?

-What’s your blog meaning?
-Blogging is so much more than just having a desire for all those things.
-They are simply goals that we hope to achieve but it takes A LOT of hard work to achieve them.
+Blogging is so much more than just having a desire for all those things listed above.
+They are simply goals that we hope to achieve but it takes A LOT of hard work to get to the level we all desire in the blogging world.

 So many people assume they can start a blog.
 They think they can write about whatever topic they feel like and they will magically become this famous blogger.